dtip/steamroller/README.md

 Upset your colleagues by autoformatting their code.

-This rebar3 plugin is early stage but could be used in production if you're brave.
+This rebar3 plugin is still under development but should be considered reasonably stable.
 The Erlang abstract syntax tree is checked before and after formatting to make sure that the formatted file is equivalent to the original.

 Steamroller should be used as part of your CI to enforce a consistent style across your codebase.